-The Accelerated Admission Committee will meet to review all complete application packets.
+The Admission and Progression Committee (APC) will meet to review all complete application packets.
 Students that have the required pre-requisites and GPA will be considered.
-The committee will make decisions based on the pre-requisite courses GPA, the application and personal essay, resume (be sure to include any healthcare, volunteer or leadership work that you have done), Bachelor’s degree GPA, two reference letters, and the face-to-face interview.
-The decisions will be made by early April, at which point letters will be sent to all candidates.
+The APC will make decisions based on the overall GPA, pre-requisite courses GPA, the application and personal essay, resume (be sure to include any healthcare, volunteer or leadership work that you have done), two reference letters, and the face-to-face interview.
+The decisions will be made by March 1 for those with verified applications in NursingCAS and a TEAS score of 70% or better sent to the Nursing Department by Jan.
+15 — at which point letters will be sent to all candidates.

 When I graduate with my BSN, will I be an RN as well?

 Students prepare for the NCLEX-RN licensing exam as part of the BSN curriculum.
 You must pass the exam to be a licensed RN.
 Graduation from the program does not guarantee licensure.

 Email Denise Billaci in USM's nursing department, or call her at 913-758-4381.